peteroupc/CBOR/docs/PeterO.DataUtilities.md

  * <i>str</i>: The parameter <i>str</i>
 is a text string.

- * <i>replace</i>: If true, treats unpaired surrogate code points as having 3 UTF-8 bytes the UTF-8 length of the replacement character U+FFFD).
+ * <i>replace</i>: If true, treats unpaired surrogate code points as having 3 UTF-8 bytes (the UTF-8 length of the replacement character U+FFFD).

 <b>Return Value:</b>

-The number of bytes needed to encode the given string in UTF-8, or -1 if he string contains an unpaired surrogate code point and <i>replace</i>
+The number of bytes needed to encode the given string in UTF-8, or -1 if the string contains an unpaired surrogate code point and <i>replace</i>
 is false.

 <b>Exceptions:</b>